Skip to content

 How do I find API Gateway REST API errors in my CloudWatch logs?

-How can I set up access logging for API Gateway?
+How do I set up access logging for API Gateway?

-How do I turn on CloudWatch Logs for troubleshooting my API Gateway REST API or WebSocket API?
+How do I turn on CloudWatch Logs to troubleshoot my API Gateway REST API or WebSocket API?